 Organisation, Vision, Mission and Strategy

-Our charity, Sanctuary Breaks, has grown out of Hill House, a much loved family home, which is now used as a rest and retreat venue in particular for refugees, asylum seekers and survivors of trafficking or torture.
+Our charity, Sanctuary Breaks, has grown out of Hill House, a much loved family home, which is now used as a rest and retreat venue in particular for refugees, people seeking asylum and survivors of trafficking or torture.

 Vision